schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Blocked Applause

-A television announcer jogs a assignment at a limitless avenue.
+A television announcer jogs an assignment at a limitless avenue.

 ## Maintenance